 - The default response per medical protocol would be to shut down a patient’s expressions of their feelings.

 As a result, my experience of this event was pretty much the opposite of what happens in Primal Therapy.
-Although I didn’t feel harmed, my reliving wasn’t therapeutic, as previous relivings had been.
-Its progression through my levels of consciousness was purposely interrupted, and approached from a non-therapeutic direction.
+Although I didn’t feel harmed, my reliving wasn’t therapeutic, as previous re-experiencings had been.
+The reliving’s progression through my levels of consciousness was purposely interrupted, and approached from a non-therapeutic direction.

 Unlike my experience of coming out of anesthesia, Dr. Arthur Janov’s Primal Therapy isn’t something the patient is thrown into and potentially overwhelmed by their feelings.
 It’s a gradual process where the patient is in control.